-There are two different methods for quantifying carbon storage in urban forest carbon projects - the Single Tree Method (where planted trees are few or are scattered among many existing trees) and the Tree Canopy Method (where planted trees are relatively contiguous).
+There are two different methods for quantifying carbon storage for progress credits in urban forest carbon projects - the Single Tree Method (where planted trees are few or are scattered among many existing trees) and the Tree Canopy Method (where planted trees are relatively contiguous).
 The Project Operator (PO) can decide which approach to use.